 We introduce the balut egg Well, it’s a hard-boiled duck, or chicken egg.
 Sounds innocent right?
 Well said egg is fertilized and then allowed to develop for up to 20 weeks.
 And that’s when you eat it.

 In fact, balut food can be found throughout Asia.
 I’ve personally had it in Vietnam, Cambodia and China, but in the Philippines they take fertilized duck egg very seriously.
-You could almost call it the national dish of the country and they really do not get what all the fuss is about when foreigners think it is strange!
+Basically balut is the national dish of the country and they really do not get what all the fuss is about when foreigners think it is strange!

 You will find it on almost every street corner, anywhere that has street food in the Philippines, and from vendors pushing about their food trucks.